segmentio/segment-docs/src/connections/destinations/catalog/actions-stackadapt/index.md

 ### Setting up the StackAdapt destination in Segment

-1. From the Segment web app, click **Catalog**, then click **Destinations**.
+1. From the Segment web app, navigate to **Connections > Catalog > Destinations**.
-2. Search for "StackAdapt" in the search bar, then click on the Destination "StackAdapt".
+2. Search for and select the "StackAdapt" destination.
 3. Click **Add Destination**.
-4. Select an existing Source to connect to the StackAdapt destination.
+4. Select an existing source to connect to the StackAdapt destination.
-5. Give the Destination a name.
+5. Give the destination a name.
 6. On the Settings screen, provide your StackAdapt Universal Pixel ID.
 This can be found on the Pixels page in StackAdapt as described above.
-7. Toggle on the Destination using the **Enable Destination** toggle.
+7. Toggle on the destination using the **Enable Destination** toggle.
 8. Click **Save Change**.

-### StackAdapt Pixel Setup
+### StackAdapt Pixel setup

 Segment events that are forwarded to StackAdapt can be used to track ad conversions, and to generate retargeting and lookalike audiences.
 Please review the StackAdapt documentation for the general setup of these if you are not already familiar: